 The big difference between the Stacker News lightning bolt and the "like" or "upvote" buttons you might find on other sites is that when you press the lightning bolt you're not only raising the ranking of that content, you're also tipping the user who created the content with your sats.

-Stacker News uses a Web of Trust to rank content and deter Sybil attacks.
+Stacker News uses sats alongside a Web of Trust to rank content and deter Sybil attacks.

 As explained here, users can send tips to each other by clicking the lightning bolt next to a post or comment.
-The first tip a user makes on a given piece of content also helps determine which content ranks highest on the site, which is weighted by how much a user is trusted.
+The tip amounts are one factor that helps determine which content ranks highest on the site, and are weighted by how much the user sending the tip is trusted.

 The Stacker News ranking algorithm works as follows: